-• Skill development (Spoken English, Computer literacy etc)-The institution is a nodal given special training in computer skills and communicative English.
+• Skill development (Spoken English, Computer literacy etc)-The institution is a nodal centre of Additional Skill Acquisition Programme (ASAP) sponsored by the Department of Higher education council of the Government of Kerala.
+Students of various departments are given special training in computer skills and communicative English.